flamapy/flamapy_docs/_operations/backbone.md

 rest: false
 ---

-# Homogeneity
+# Backbone

 **Description**:
-Measures the uniformity of feature distributions across all valid configurations.
+Returns the backbone of the feature model: the set of features that must always be selected (core features) and those that must never be selected (dead features) across all valid configurations, grouped under `core` and `dead` keys.

 **Application**:
-Useful for assessing whether certain features are consistently included or excluded in configurations, indicating stability or variability within the product line.
+Provides a compact summary of the rigid parts of a product line in a single call, useful for model quality assessment.

 **Example**:
-Evaluating if certain features are consistently present in all configurations of a software product line.
+Obtaining all features that are mandatory or impossible in a smartphone product line model.

 ---
 ## Code Examples